Ninja DUO Blender Review

 Ninja Foodi Cold & Hot Blender

-The Ninja Foodi Cold & Hot Blender is more versatile than the Ninja DUO.
+The Ninja Foodi Cold & Hot Blender and the Ninja DUO have different strengths.
 The Foodi has a better build quality and can hot blend and heat ingredients.
 On the other hand, the DUO comes with a pair of personal jars meant for single-serve drinks.
-It makes a silkier blend with ingredients like kale, so it makes a better-blended smoothie, too.
+It processes fibrous ingredients much faster and with less effort on your part, so you might prefer it for recipes like smoothies.

 Test Results